SESYNC-ci/geospatial-packages-in-R-lesson/CONTRIBUTING.md

 git push
 ```

+Go to the repository's GitHub settings and select 'master/docs' as the GitHub Pages source.
 Configure the README by commiting the following to the `README.md` file, where `<new-lesson>` should be replaced with the new repository's name.

 ```
 [lesson]: https://sesync-ci.github.io/<new-lesson>
 [slideshow]: https://sesync-ci.github.io/<new-lesson>/instructor
 ```

+Everythin above is standard, the following is where the real work begins!
 Configure the GitHub page by setting the following variables in the `# Site` section of the `docs/_config.yml` YAML file.

 - `title`: a lesson title
 - `worksheet`: the base string displayed for `code.text-document` titles